 Jonathan Jacobson is a partner in the Wilson Sonsini Goodrich & Rosati’s New York office, and the Chair-Elect of...

-Adam Biegel leads Alston & Bird’s Washington, D.C.
-Antitrust Team.
+Adam Biegel is co-leader of Alston & Bird’s Antitrust Team.
 He has substantial experience representing clients on antitrust counseling...

 In the coming year, the ABA Section of Antitrust Law has a plethora of ways to get involved and stay informed on relevant issues.
 In this Special Report hosted by Adam Biegel, Jon Jacobson, who will chair the Section beginning in August 2017, shares information about upcoming programing opportunities and the task forces that he’s initiating.
 These task forces deal with public interest considerations in antitrust law and divergent forms of unilateral conduct analysis between the U.S. and other countries.
 He also lists ways that young lawyers and anyone else interested can get involved in the Section of Antitrust Law, including assisting with writing articles for Section periodicals and organizing programs.